hardik1997/EasyExplorer/README.md

 N_D : Number of driver nodes

 Note that in Type-I classification, we classify a node to be
-1) critical if in its absence we have to control more driver nodes.
+1) nc_1: critical if in its absence we have to control more driver nodes.
 For example, remove one node in the middle of a directed path will cause N_D increase.
-2) redundant if in its absence we need to control less driver nodes.
+2) nr_1: redundant if in its absence we need to control less driver nodes.
 For example, remove one leaf node in a star will decrease N_D by 1.
-3) ordinary if in its absence we need to control the same number of driver nodes.
+3) no_1 :ordinary if in its absence we need to control the same number of driver nodes.
 For example, remove the central hub in a star will not change N_D at all.

 In Type-II classification, we classify a node to be
-1) critical if it belongs to all the driver node sets, i.e. we have to always control it.
+1) nc_2: critical if it belongs to all the driver node sets, i.e. we have to always control it.
 We can rigorously prove that a node is critical if and only if it has zero in-degree, i.e. kin=0.
-2) redundant if it belongs to no driver node sets, so we never need to control them.
+2) nr_2: redundant if it belongs to no driver node sets, so we never need to control them.
-3) ordinary if it belongs to some but not all driver node sets.
+3) no_2: ordinary if it belongs to some but not all driver node sets.
 ```